 Your teeth could be moving out of their position naturally or because of a tongue thrust.
 When you go to put your retainer back in, it may no longer fit appropriately, causing you pain and discomfort.
 While this can be natural, it could also be a sign of a problem.
 We recommend that you visit our Fairfield or Gregory Hills clinic for an examination.
 This will help determine if adjustments need to be made to the retainer.

-Don’t hesitate to contact us for any questions:
+Don’t hesitate to contact us with any questions: